Frequently Asked Questions: Property Tax

 Hamilton County will match up to one-half of state tax relief.

-Applications for tax relief are available in the trustee's office.
-For more information, call our office at (423) 893-3575.
+Appointments to apply for tax relief are available in the Trustee's Office.
+For more information, contact (423) 209-7799.

 Reviewing your Property Information

 Question: Is there a charge for reviewing information about my property?

 Answer: Contact the Trustee's Office for more information.

 Question: Is my property information viewable by other people?

 Answer: Any individual or company is allowed to review it.
 Property tax information is public record.

 Question: Where can I find information about the assessed value of my property?

 Answer: The County Assessor is responsible for the appraisal and assessment of property.